Schluggi/AIOsense/README.md

 <a href="https://www.buymeacoffee.com/schluggi" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/white_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>
 [![license](https://img.shields.io/badge/license-MIT-yellow.svg)](https://github.com/Schluggi/AIOsense/blob/master/LICENSE.txt)

+> The PIR does not work in V1.0

 ## What is this?
 This project is based on the idea of the [Presence One](https://shop.everythingsmart.io/en-de/products/everything-presence-one-kit?variant=41708846022853).
 I made my own,